belsman/To-Do-List/README.md

 5) Run ```npm run build```
 6) Run ```cd dist/```
 8) Open the ```index.html``` in your browser
-9) Create Todo and Organize them by Projects
+9) Create Todos and organize them by Projects
 `

 ## Author